MichaelWrobelPersonal/Burger/README.md

 # About the Theme

 What can can I say about the theme of the project?
-Ite tem is a school assignemtn about Hamburgers.
+It is a school assignment about Hamburgers.
 Nothing more or nothing less.
-Theme simplY serves to provide an exmple of Handlebars at fork.
+The web-site simply serves to provide an example of Handlebars at work.

 # Contributons